 If you have read three "niche IT job boards" articles in the last year, you have probably seen Triplebyte and Stack Overflow Jobs on most of them.
 Both have been shut down for years.
 Triplebyte closed in 2023.
 Stack Overflow Jobs sunsetted back in 2022.
 They still appear in 2026 articles because the category has not been seriously re-audited in a long time, and because Google's own AI Overview keeps citing stale sources.

 This guide does the audit.
-Ten niche IT job boards, every URL verified active in May 2026, with a recruiter-facing answer for each: what makes the board niche, how recruiter access actually works, where the candidate pool lives, and when not to bother.
+Ten niche IT job boards, every URL re-checked on July 29, 2026, with a recruiter-facing answer for each: what makes the board niche, how recruiter access actually works, where the candidate pool lives, and when not to bother.
 Plus one section at the end on why we are not including vetted talent marketplaces like Arc.dev and Turing, even though most lists lump them in.

 What "niche" actually means for tech recruiting in 2026